cypress-io/cypress-realworld-testing/docs/index.md

 # Real World Testing with Cypress

-Real World Testing with Cypress is a [Next.js](https://nextjs.org) app.
+Real World Testing with Cypress is built with [Next.js](https://nextjs.org).
+Check out the various links in the left-hand sidebar for more documentation.